InventiStudio/portfolio/blog-posts/en/3-zapytajcoacha.md

 Blog is one of the best resources for **great SEO**, that's why we put a great focus on building robust, custom blogging system.

 We usualy use [Prerender](https://prerender.io/) for making webapp's content fully accessible for crawlers.
 There's of course also [Nuxt.js](https://nuxtjs.org/), which is a powerful tool for not only better SEO, but also for better user experience.
-For this case however, we decided it would have been a bit of an overkill. ;)
+For this case however, we decided it would have been a bit of an overkill to use Nuxt.js. ;)

 ![Vue.js marketing website - Blog](/static/blog/zco/vuejs-marketing-page-blog.png)